 you the last hour's worth of statistics.

 The values you select for the

 EndTime parameters determine how many periods

 StartTime parameters returns an aggregated set of

 statistics for each minute of the previous hour.
 If you prefer statistics aggregated

 into ten-minute blocks, set

 Period value of 3600.

 Periods are also an important part of the CloudWatch alarms feature.
 When you create an alarm to monitor a specific metric, you are asking CloudWatch to compare that metric to the threshold value that you supplied.
 You have extensive control over how CloudWatch makes that comparison.
-Not only can you specify the period over which the comparison is made, but you can also specify how many consecutive periods the threshold must be breached before you are notified.
+Not only can you specify the period over which the comparison is made, but you can also specify how many evaluation periods are used to arrive at a conclusion.
+For example, if you specify three evaluation periods, CloudWatch compares a window of three datapoints.
+CloudWatch only notifies you if the oldest datapoint is breaching and the others are breaching or missing.
+For metrics that are continuously emitted, CloudWatch won't notify you until three failures are found.
 For more information about alarms, see Alarms.

 Amazon CloudWatch aggregates statistics according to the period length that you specify in